TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# We have fixed the decrpytion exception and a new release is on its wait.
-Please do not report the bug, that no videos can be played.
-If you are about to report something else, please remove this and the above line.
-Thank you :)
 <!--
 Oh no, a bug!
 It happens.
 Thanks for reporting an issue with NewPipe.
 If this is your first bug report, read the following information before proceeding: